 About the Author

-Amanda Athuraliya is the communication specialist/content writer at Cinergix, the team behind the development of the organisational chart software, Creately.
-She is an avid reader, a budding writer and a passionate researcher who loves to write about all kinds of topics.
+Amanda Athuraliya is the communication specialist/content writer at Studyclerk, the team behind the development of the organizational chart software, Creately.
+She is an avid reader, a budding writer, and a passionate researcher who loves to write about all kinds of topics.